Legorobotdude/PrivateCode/README.md

 10. Combine all features as needed:
    ```
    > search: How to implement better error handling [search_test.py] [https://docs.python.org/3/library/]
+   > What's wrong with this function? [buggy.py:25-50]
+   > edit: [utils.py:100-150] to optimize the data processing function
+   > run: 'python test.py' after looking at [test.py:10-30]
    ```

 11. Type `exit` to quit the application.